Detecting Identification Failure in Moment Condition Models: Introduction

 Building on these results, this paper constructs a simple test procedure for subvector hypotheses on the parameters $\theta=(\theta_1^\prime,\theta_2^\prime)^\prime \in \mathbb{R}^{d_\theta}$ of the form:

 Subvector inference as described in (\ref{eq:hypothesis}) is quite prevalent in empirical work where only a few structural parameters $\theta_1$ are typically of interest.
 The remaining $\theta_2$ nuisance parameters describe other features of the data generating process needed for estimation.
-For instance, in the empirical application only two preference parameters are of interest while the remaining $10$ coefficients parameterize the law of motion for consumption and dividends which is not of immediate interest.
-The test procedure is based on the \citet[AR]{Anderson1949} test statistic with a data-driven choice of critical values.
-It builds on several ideas from the literature.
-First, full projection inference provides asymptotically valid inference for $\theta_1$ regardless of the identification status of the nuisance parameters $\theta_2$ \citep[][Section 5.2]{dufour1997}.\footnote{Projection inference rejects $H_0$ if the joint hypothesis $\tilde H_{0}: \theta=(\theta_1^\prime,\theta_2^\prime)^\prime = (\theta_{10},\theta_{20})$ is rejected for all values $\theta_{20}$.} It relies on $\chi^2_{d_g}$ critical values, where $d_g$ is the number of moment conditions.
-If $d \leq d_{\theta_2}$ nuisance parameters are (semi)-strongly identified, reducing the critical value to $\chi^2_{d_g-d}$ still provides asymptotically valid inference and results in a more powerful test \citep[Theorem 3]{Stock2000}.
-If all nuisance parameters are (semi)-strongly identified, using $\chi^2_{d_g-d_{\theta_2}}$ critical values yields valid, non-conservative inference.
-Furthermore, if the model is just-identified the resulting test will be asymptotically powerful.
-The procedure above requires knowledge about the identification status of the nuisance parameters.\footnote{A similar procedure could be applied with another choice of test statistic such as \citet{Kleibergen2005}'s K-statistic.
-For simplicity, the paper only focuses on the Anderson-Rubin statistic.}
+For instance, in the empirical application only $2$ preference parameters are of interest while the remaining $10$ coefficients parameterize the law of motion for consumption and dividends which is not of immediate interest.
+The paper relies on the \citet[AR]{Anderson1949} test statistic for simplicity.
+The critical values take the form $\chi^2_{d_g-d}$ where $d_g$ is the number of moments and $d$ is determined using an Identification Category Selection (ICS) procedure based on the singular values of the quasi-Jacobian matrix.
+This is a projection inference procedure where the ICS step estimates the number of (semi)-strongly identified nuisance parameters to reduce the degrees of freedom.

-This is where the quasi-Jacobian and its ability to detect identification failures become useful.
-The quasi-Jacobian is vanishing in all directions associated with the identification failure.
-Hence, the number of small eigenvalues in the span of $\theta_2$ is greater or equal than the number of weakly identified nuisance parameters with high-probability.
-An identification category selection (ICS) procedure is proposed which determines the appropriate critical value based on the number of non-small eigenvalues in the span of $\theta_2$.
-Uniform validity of the test follows from the properties of this ICS procedure.
-These properties are themselves tied to the behaviour of the quasi-Jacobian in different identification regimes.
-Overall, the quasi-Jacobian provides a practical means to detect identification failure and conduct robust inference.
-Conveniently, it does not impose too much structure on the model and doesn't require knowledge about the source of the identification failure.